World Leprosy Day

 - Leprosy is still being transmitted to children.

 - New cases of leprosy in children comprise 6.8% of all the new detected leprosy cases in 2020.

 - Children are suffering from lifelong disabilities caused by leprosy.

 - Proactive, early detection and treatment of leprosy must be an international priority, to prevent leprosy being transmitted to children and disabilities developing.

 About World Leprosy Day

-For more than 50 years, on the last Sunday of January, thousands of people across the globe have stopped to remember those who suffer the horrendous effects of leprosy.
+For more than 60 years, on the last Sunday of January, thousands of people across the globe have stopped to remember those who suffer from leprosy.

 World Leprosy Day helps to focus on the needs of some of the poorest and most marginalized people in the world – those affected by leprosy.
 Many people think of leprosy as an ancient disease that was eradicated many years ago.
 But every year, hundreds of thousands of children, women and men discover they have leprosy.